Paddy O'Keeffe

-Paddy O'Keeffe (born 1864) was an Irish hurler who played as a half-back for the Cork senior team.
+Paddy O'Keeffe was an Irish hurler who played as a half-back for the Cork senior team.

 O'Keeffe played for Cork for just one season in the 1893 championship.
 It was a successful year as he won a set of All-Ireland and Munster medals.

 At club level O'Keeffe enjoyed a lengthy career with Carrigtwohill.

 O'Keeffe's son, John, also played with Cork and won an All-Ireland medal in 1919.
 They were the first father and son combination to achieve the distinction of capturing All-Ireland winners' medals.